What Is Nature Journaling?

 What do you write in a nature journal?

-What you write (or draw!) in a nature journal is entirely up to you.
 Here are some ideas for what to put in a nature journal:

 Write about how nature makes you feel.
 Describe how your body felt when you spent time in nature.
 Did you feel more relaxed or calm than usual?
 Did you feel your heart beating in your chest after a long, uphill climb?
 Did you feel the wind on your face?
 Did it make you feel a sense of awe or purpose, or even fear at the vastness of the world and nature as a whole?